Police search two properties as part of Peter Mandelson investigation

 “He has not been arrested and inquiries are ongoing.”

-Several people, including a man wearing a small body camera, entered Lord Mandelson’s Regent’s Park address on Friday afternoon, with a blue box and a large bag later seen being taken into the house.
+Several people wearing body cameras entered Lord Mandelson’s Regent’s Park address on Friday afternoon, with a blue box and a large bag later seen being taken into the house.

+One marked police car and five unmarked cars were seen parked outside his Wiltshire address, which had lights on inside and an open garage door.

 Documents released by the US department of justice have laid bare the apparent extent of Lord Mandelson’s relationship with Epstein in recent days, as well as leading to accusations relating to his time in government.

-Emails from 2009 appear to show sensitive information was shared on at least four occasions, including an assessment by Mr Brown’s adviser of potential policy measures including an “asset sales plan”.
+Emails from 2009 appear to show Lord Mandelson pass on an assessment by Gordon Brown’s adviser of potential policy measures including an “asset sales plan”.

+He also appeared to discuss a tax on bankers’ bonuses and confirm an imminent bailout package for the euro the day before it was announced in 2010.

 Lord Mandelson has yet to speak publicly, but the BBC has said it understood he maintains he did not act criminally and that his actions were not for personal gain.